 ancestors in England began their golden age, so to speak.
 Many of these old

 registers are a gold mine of information.
 This continued until about 1642

 when the rebellion of the Civil Wars began

 Protector of what is known as the Commonwealth period.

 churches came under attack as did anyone else who remained loyal to the

 King.
-The churches were searched and anything that would
+The churches were searched and anything that would burn was burned,

-were buried and in some cases were never found again, and so this next 20 years
+buried and in some cases were never found again, and so this next 20 years

 are a very difficult time for genealogists.

-1653-1660 the records were kept by a registrar who was
+1653-1660 the records were kept by a registrar who was appointed by the

-were careless as is the case in St. Pauls.
+careless as is the case in St. Pauls.
 In 1660, Charles II was crowned and

 many of the ministers returned to their Parishes.
 In St Pauls, Bedford the